stealth-tech-startup/.github/profile/README.md

 </details>

-### Blacklist
+### Blacklist - Tools to Avoid

-- ~~[TypeScript UML Playground](https://github.com/stealth-tech-startup/typescript-uml)~~ We observes that UML related techonologies today are not well maintained in general.
-The relfects the fact that UML will soon be replaced by a new code analysis paradim
+- ~~[TypeScript UML Playground](https://github.com/stealth-tech-startup/typescript-uml)~~ We observes that UML-related techonologies today are not well maintained in general.
+This relfects the fact that UML will soon be replaced by a new code analysis paradim
 - ~~[Graphviz](https://softwarerecs.stackexchange.com/q/40)~~: AT&T isn't supporting Graphviz as much as it did in the past and some of the authors have left to seek other work

 Tenured Innovations @paion-data